TheZenTester/CVEasy/README.md

 - Associated CVEs as a comma-separated list
 - List of affected IP addresses
 - Plugin output for each affected IP (if available)
-- Research Summary table with links organized by source
+- Research Summary table with links organized by star count and sources
 - Link to detailed exploit information (if available)
 - A section for tester notes